Daemon Mode and Webhook Hooks

 Available to hook scripts:

-HOOK_METHOD HTTP method (GET, POST, etc.)
+HOOK_METHODHTTP method (GET, POST, etc.)

-HOOK_HEADER_* Each HTTP header (uppercased, hyphens to underscores)
+HOOK_HEADER_*Each HTTP header (uppercased, hyphens to underscores)

 Example: GitHub Push Hook